hadiMh/ceasar_algorithm_cipher_and_deciphering/README.md

 So it found the plain text correctly.

 ## Notes:
-- This code accepts lowercase and uppercase characters.
+- This code accepts lowercase, uppercase and space characters.

 - This is a simple Decoder based on Caesar algorithm so it only accepts English letters and space.
 - Sometimes the result is not the first one but one of the first two or three if the text is very short due to small ammount of words